 How is risk measured?

-Risk in skydiving is best expressed as Injuries per 1000 Jumps and as Fatalities per 100,000 Jumps.
+Risk in parachuting is best expressed as Injuries per 1000 Jumps and as Fatalities per 100,000 Jumps.
 ‘Injury’ may mean anything from a minor cut, bruise or scratch through fractures and sprains to multiple fractures and internal injuries.
-If a skydiver reports any injury, it is counted.
+If a parachutist reports any injury, it is counted.
 Fortunately, most of the injuries are minor or are simple fractures.
 Multiple or internal injuries are rare.
-The injury rates quoted are fairly stable and are useful for comparing one type of skydiving with another.
-Fatality rates are less stable from year to year due to the (thankfully) tiny numbers involved – it is debatable whether they are stable enough for comparing one type of skydiving with another.
+The injury rates quoted are fairly stable and are useful for comparing one type of parachuting with another.
+Fatality rates are less stable from year to year due to the (thankfully) tiny numbers involved – it is debatable whether they are always stable enough for comparing one type of parachuting with another.

 The novice is strapped to an experienced instructor.
 They share a modern, extra-large, ‘square’ parachute.
 After a freefall of several thousand feet, the instructor opens the parachute.
 The instructor deals with any emergencies.
-The dual control parachute lets the novice practice canopy control and the instructor controls the landing.
-The injury rate is about 1 injury/1100jumps and varies a little by gender (1/900 for women and 1/1400 for men).
-The all-time tandem fatality rate since 1990 is about 0.12 per 100,000 jumps (1 in 800,000) and there were no tandem fatalities in the UK in the last 20-year block studied (2000-2019).
+The dual control parachute lets the novice practice canopy control, and the instructor controls the landing.
+The injury rate is about 1 injury/1100jumps and varies a little by gender (1/900 for women and 1/1300 for men).
+Obesity may be a significant risk factor for injury even on tandem jumps.
+The all-time tandem fatality rate since 1990 is about 0.12 per 100,000 jumps (1 in 800,000) and there were no tandem fatalities in the UK in the last 20-year block studied (2001-2020).